peterbian040112/CISC-468-Updated/README.md

 # CISC-468-Updated
-For the Python client, the user can start off with mkdir -p shared_files received_files signatures keys to create necessary folder to keep everything tidy and accessable.
+For the Python client, the user can start off with mkdir -p shared_files received_files signatures keys to create the necessary folder to keep everything tidy and accessable.
 Or manually create these folders in the same path as the client.

 Use python client.py [clientname] --port [portnumber] to launch the client